-Parents have a right to know when pesticides are being sprayed at San Antonio School, which is surrounded by citrus growers on the east end who are spraying up to found times a year to treat the ACP.
+Parents have a right to know when pesticides are being sprayed at San Antonio School, which is surrounded by citrus growers on the east end who are spraying up to four times a year to treat the ACP.
 Pesticides applied within 1/2 mile of San Antonio School, between November 2018- 2019, were applied on 22, with 128 day of application for the year.
 Pesticides Used: 86 lbs of glyphosate, 19 gallons of DANITOL, 80 gallons of ACTARA.

 The school can negotiate with growers and County AG Commissioner to ask for alternative application restrictions.